citizenbob/land-estimator/CASE_STUDY.md

 This refactoring journey was more than an exercise in discipline—it was a masterclass in the difference between "it works on my machine" and production-ready architecture.
 The progression from Git LFS to Firebase Storage taught us critical lessons about deployment environment dependencies and the limits of local development confidence.

-### The Complete Journey: Repository Bloat → Git LFS → Production Failure → Firebase Storage Success
+### The Complete Journey: Repository Bloat → Git LFS → Production Failure → Static Files Success

 **Phase 1: Repository Bloat Crisis**